 Why the convoluted trail about where Spaatz was at between July 7 and July 10?
 Carrion advocates an even more convoluted conspiracy theory about Roswell and the flying discs being created by military counterintelligence to supposedly smoke out Soviet spies and that Spaatz's presence in Texas was somehow part of this.
 But I fail to see how this makes any sense.
 The Chief of Staff would not need to be involved in any of this, being in Texas would add nothing, and anyway his presence in south Texas was barely even reported.

-We know of one flight from Roswell to Fort Worth late on July 9, with the circumstantial evidence pointing to bodies being on board (see B-29 flight).
-From there, one or more could possibly have been flown to Randolph Field the following morning, July 10, with eventual destination being the trauma research facility at near-by Fort Sam.
-If this were the case, it would make perfect sense for Spaatz to fly to Randolph Field to view the bodies early on July 10, before finally proceeding on later that day to Corpus Christi for his fishing trip.
-At present, this is all conjecture.
-(Researcher Tom Carey, however, in email has informed me of two witnesses claiming to have seen Roswell bodies at Randolph AFB and Lackland AFB in San Antonio in 1964, both with aeromedical facilities capable of handling cadavers.)
+We know of one flight from Roswell to Fort Worth late on July 9, 1947, with the circumstantial evidence pointing to bodies being on board (see B-29 flight).
+From there, one or more could possibly have been flown to Randolph Field the following morning, July 10, with eventual destination being the School of Aviation Medicine there, or the trauma research facility at near-by Fort Sam (or both).
+If this was the case, it would make perfect sense for Spaatz to fly to Randolph Field to view the bodies early on July 10, before finally proceeding on later that day to Corpus Christi for his fishing trip.
+If instead Spaatz first arrived at Kelly Field, San Antonio, the morning of July 9, as also reported, then possibly he flew to Fort Worth AAF later that day to view bodies brought in by the B-29 flight, then flew to Randolph Field the following day to follow-up, before finally going on his advertised fishing trip.

 Other Pentagon involvement